mrcarlosrendon/turbo-carnival/README.md

 This application uses the following AWS services:
 - S3
 - Elastic Beanstalk
+- DynamoDB

 First you must have an AWS account, and create an S3 bucket.
 You will need to update `application.py` with your S3 bucket name.

+You also must create a DynamoDB table `turbo-carnival` with partition_key of `replay_key`.
+Application assumes you will use region `us-west-2`.

 App is deployed using eb cli tool and also requires the AWS cli tool.
 These can be installed using pip.